saadh393/airbnb-hotel/backend/notes.md

 ## Questions

-- Delete a Spot route works correctly on local environment, but fails on live environment because it validates foreign key constraint on spotImages table
+- Delete a Spot route works correctly on local environment, but fails on live environment because it validates foreign key constraint on spotImages table.
+We are thinking about adding an onDelete: cascade statement within the .destroy method of the route handler.

 - Why does Render.com no longer automatically re-deploy when we push to github?
 We changed the branch from main to dev, but it does not automatically re-deploy when we push to dev.